CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experimental Results and Analyses

-\textbf{Ablation with CM-FRM and FFM variants.} We further experiment with variants of the CM-FRM and FFM modules.
-As shown in Table~\ref{tab:ab_study_variants}, \emph{channel only} denotes using channel-wise rectification only ($\lambda_{C}{=}0$ and $\lambda_{S}{=}1$), and \emph{spatial only} means using spatial-wise rectification only ($\lambda_{C}{=}0$ and $\lambda_{S}{=}1$).
-It can be seen that replacing the proposed CM-FRM by either \emph{channel only} or \emph{spatial only} causes a sub-optimal accuracy, further confirming the efficacy of combining the two dimensions' rectification for holistic feature calibration, which is crucial for robust multi-modal segmentation.
-In our channel-wise calibration, we use both global average pooling and global max pooling to remain more information.
-The results in Table~\ref{tab:ab_study_variants} show the effects of using only global average pooling (\emph{avg. p.}) and using only global max pooling (\emph{max. p.}).
-Both of them are less effective than our complete CM-FRM, which offers a more comprehensive rectification.
+\textbf{Ablation with CM-FRM and FFM variants.} We further experiment with variants of CM-FRM and FFM modules.
+As shown in Table~\ref{tab:ab_study_variants}, \emph{channel only} denotes using channel-wise rectification only ($\lambda_{C}{=}1$ and $\lambda_{S}{=}0$ in Eq.~\ref{eq:CM_FRM}), and \emph{spatial only} means using spatial-wise rectification only ($\lambda_{C}{=}0$ and $\lambda_{S}{=}1$ in Eq.~\ref{eq:CM_FRM}).
+It can be seen that substituting the proposed CM-FRM by either \emph{channel-only} or \emph{spatial-only} variant causes a sub-optimal accuracy, further confirming the efficacy of combining the bi-modal rectification for holistic feature calibration, which is crucial for robust multi-modal segmentation.
+In our channel-wise calibration, we use both global average pooling and global max pooling to retain more information.
+Table~\ref{tab:ab_study_variants} shows that using only global average pooling (\emph{avg. p.}) and using only global max pooling (\emph{max. p.}) are less effective than our complete CM-FRM, which offers a more comprehensive rectification.

 Previous ablation studies support the design of CM-FRM.
 To understand the capability of FFM, we here test with two variants.
-As shown in Table~\ref{tab:ab_study_variants}, \emph{stage 2 only} means there is no information exchange before the mixed channel embedding, whereas \emph{self attn} denotes that the context vectors will not be exchanged in the stage 1 of FFM.
-The proposed modules productively rectify and fuse the features in different levels.
-Specifically, the experiments with the FFM variants illustrate the effectiveness of our cross-attention design for information exchange.
-In contrast to the complete FFM, the variant using only self-attention is less constructive, and it does not bring clear benefits compared to the variant with only stage 2.
+As shown in Table~\ref{tab:ab_study_variants}, \emph{stage 2 only} means there is no information exchange before the mixed channel embedding, whereas \emph{self attn} denotes that context vectors will not be exchanged in stage 1 of FFM.
+The two variants are less constructive as compared to our complete FFM.
+Thanks to the crucial cross-attention design for information exchange, our complete FFM productively rectifies and fuses the features at different levels.
 These indicate the importance of fusion from the sequence-to-sequence perspective, which is not considered in previous works.
 Overall, the ablation shows that our interactive strategy, providing comprehensive interactions, is effective for cross-modal fusion.